 Mr. Gautam Jain, Director is the Chairman of the Committee and Mr. Manish Chokhani, Independent Director, Mr. Neeraj Saxena, Managing Director & Chief Executive Officer, Mr. Harsha Saksena, Chief Financial Officer, Ms. Namita Raja, Head Credit and Operations of the Company and Mr. Kumar Lalwani, Chief Technology Officer of the Company are the members of the Committee.
 During the Financial Year under review, Risk Management Committee was reconstituted.
-Mr. Goutham KS resigned from the services of the Company as Head - Information Technology Officer of the Company was inducted as the member of the Committee with effect from October 8, 2022.
+Mr. Goutham KS resigned from the services of the Company as Head - Information Technology and thus ceased to be the member of the Committee.
+Mr. Kumar Lalwani who was appointed as Chief Technology Officer of the Company was inducted as the member of the Committee with effect from October 8, 2022.
 Mr. Deo Shankar Tripathi was appointed as an Additional Director (Independent) of the Company by the Board of Directors on February 3, 2023.
 The Risk Management Committee was reconstituted by way of inducting Mr. Tripathi as a Member of the Committee.

 The Risk Management Committee met four (4) times during the Financial Year under review being May 19, 2022, August 2, 2022, November 8, 2022 and February 3, 2023.
 The Board accepted all the recommendations of Risk Management Committee.

 The below table provides the details of the Risk Management Committee in accordance with RBI Circular RBI/2022-23/26 DOR.ACC.REC.
 No.20/21.04.018/2022-23 dated April 19, 2022:

-Sr. No. Name of Director/Member Member of Committee f Meetings of nmittee No. of shares held in the since Held Attended NBFC 1.
-Mr. Gautam Jain 5.08.2020 Non-Executive Chairman 4 4 None 2.
-Mr. Manish Chokhani 8.10.2022 Independent- Member 4 4 None 3.
-Mr. Neeraj Saxena 3.02.2023# Executive- Member 4 4 83,54,078 Equity Shares 4.
-Mr. Harsha Saksena 17.02.2021 Chief Financial Officer- Member 4 4 None 5.
-Ms. Namita Raja 17.10.2019 Head Credit and Operations-Member 4 4 None 6.
-Mr. Goutham KS 17.10.2019 Head - Information Technology-Member 2 2 None 7.
-Mr. Kumar Lalwani 8.10.2022 Chief Technology Officer- Member 2 2 None 8.
-Mr. Deo Shankar Tripathi 3.02.2023 Independent - Member 0 0
+Sr. No. Name of Director/ Member Member of Committee f Meetings mittee No. of shares held in the NO. Wennber since Held Attended NBFC 1 Mr. Gautam Jain 5.08.2020 Non-Executive Chairman 4 4 None 2 Mr. Manish Chokhani 8.10.2022 Independent - Member 4 4 None 3 Mr. Neeraj Saxena 3.02.2023# Executive - Member 4 4 83,54,078 Equity Shares 4 Mr. Harsha Saksena 17.02.2021 Chief Financial Officer - Member 4 4 None 5 Ms. Namita Raja 17.10.2019 Head Credit and Operations - Member 4 4 None 6 Mr. Goutham KS 17.10.2019 Head - Information Technology - Member 2 2 None 7 Mr. Kumar Lalwani 8.10.2022 Chief Technology Officer - Member 2 2 None 8 Mr. Deo Shankar Tripathi 3.02.2023 Independent - Member 0 0

-\Mr. Manish Chokhani has been a member of the Committee since October 17, 2019.
+Mr. Manish Chokhani has been a member of the Committee since October 17, 2019.
 However, his term as Independent Director ended on September, 30, 2022 and was appointed as an Additional Director (Independent) with effect from October 8, 2022.
 The Committee was therefore re-constituted to induct Mr. Chokhani again as the Member of the Committee w.e.f.
 October 8, 2022.